What to Do With an Egg-Bound Turkey Hen...A Real Life Learning Tale

-We were so excited when our hens (not so little anymore) began to lay eggs!
+We were so excited when our turkey hens (not so little anymore) began to lay eggs!
 One of them in particular, began to give us an egg about every other day.
 Then---the eggs just stopped coming.
-We didn't think much of it, because we are new to turkeys, and I had returned to the classroom to teach for the school year a couple of weeks ago---in other words, I am SUPER busy right now.
+We didn't think much of it, because we are new to turkeys, and I had returned to the classroom to teach for the school year---in other words, I was SUPER busy at that time.

 What I'm also really sad about is that I was really hoping to keep her as a layer.
 Plus, like I said, I had gotten quite attached to her.
 She would even walk into our bedroom if I left the door to the yard open.
 Little Mama was a real sweetie.

 My husband and I have a couple of rules about our animals, here on our small property, though, and you should know them if you continue to read our posts:

 1) They must be nice---we don't tolerate any mean animals.
 It's not worth the stress to us and to the other creatures.

 All on the Property Must Serve a Purpose

 2) They must serve some kind of purpose besides being simple pets.
 We just don't have the finances or the time to keep little fluffy animals without them being productive here.
 That may sound harsh, but it is a rule we developed after dealing with a couple of different issues over the past three years.
 Little Mama was eventually meant to be a meat bird, just as the other turkeys are.

 I was just hoping that her laying would pan out for all of us, and we could keep her long term.
 This was unlikely anyway, and this just hastened the end---plus we learned a valuable lesson about what "egg-bound" is and means---plus what to do if you can catch it early enough.